SublimeText-Markdown/MarkdownEditing/lint_docs/RULES.md

 ## MD010 - Hard tabs

-This rule is triggered any any lines that contain hard tab characters instead of using spaces for indentation.
+This rule is triggered on any lines that contain hard tab characters instead of using spaces for indentation.
 To fix this, replace any hard tab characters with spaces instead.